Oxburgh Hall: History

 The hall is known for its priest hole, constructed by Nicholas Owen.
 The Catholic Bedingfelds constructed the closet, accessed through a lavatory, to enable the concealment of priests.
 The hall is also notable for the Oxburgh Hangings, needlework hangings by Mary, Queen of Scots and Bess of Hardwick.
 Mary worked on these while imprisoned in England, in the custody of the Earl of Shrewsbury.

 A landscape park was laid out to the south and west of the house in the 1830s.
 A French parterre was laid out to the east of the moat at this time and a pleasure ground to the west of the new chapel was also created.
 The estate has a number of woodland walks, including a 'Woodland Explorer' trail.

 Oxburgh Hall and the remaining estate was auctioned in lots in 1950.
-The Hall and gardens faced demolition in 1951, but were saved when Sybil, Lady Bedingfeld, her daughter Mrs Frances Playford, and niece Mrs Violet Hartcup raised enough funds to buy Oxburgh back before giving it to the National Trust in 1952.
+The Hall and gardens faced demolition in 1951, but were saved when Sybil, Lady Bedingfeld, her daughter Mrs Frances Playford, and niece Mrs Violet Hartcup raised enough funds to buy Oxburgh back, then gave it to the National Trust in 1952.